stream-projects/stream-video-image/README.md

     });

 # About us
 We're a team on a mission to make it easier to go live from your browser.
+Check out our [in-browser livestreaming SDK here](https://www.notion.so/streamclub/Stream-Club-Cloud-c271d47f77c0497898df801471468fdf).